JavaScript-Open-Curriculum-Foundation/JS-OSC/README.md

 ## Marketing Automation Scripts
-These won't be open sourced because they would need to be maintained better
+These won't be open sourced because it would make maintaining them a nightmare.

 **Business Intellengence Automation**
 - [x] AI that analyzes social media connections and makes recommendations on who to network with based on an index value of the following factors.